bgrg001/301-Knowledge_base/README.md

 You put the above that you created in the index.js file by making components and then putting in the const.

 ## Class-01.1

+## Class-02
+- Here I built a react app and then ran useState from react to evoke information through the function.